;

 Opportunity ahead

-Understanding the above gives us a great opportunity to intentionally challenge businesses to understand that over the last two hundred years, all disciplines have evolved so has the process and ways of delivery.
+Understanding the above gives us a great opportunity to intentionally challenge businesses to understand that over the last two hundred years, all disciplines have evolved, and so have the processes and ways of delivery.
 By carefully observing, listening and interviewing clients, colleagues and coworkers, we can ask a very simple question to every product team out there:

 “How could we integrate design better to deliver consistent value to the business as well as their loyal customers?”